rh-mobb/aro-workshop-content/aro-content/300-app/deploy.md

     oc new-project microsweeper-ex
     ```

 1. Create the Azure Postgres Server resource.
-To do so, run the following command (this command will take ~ 5mins)
+To do so, run the following command: (this command will take ~ 5mins)

     !!! warning "For the sake of the workshop we are creating a public database that any host in Azure can connect to.
 In a real world scenario you would create a private database and connect to it over a private link service"